 Laurence Keith - Counsellor In Training

-Consultancy PGDip, Genetics BSc Hons, Integrative Counsellor in training, member of the National Counselling Society
+Consultancy PGDip, Genetics BSc Hons, Integrative Counsellor in training, member of the British Association for Counselling and Psychotherapy (BACP)

-I am Laurence, in my final year studying for a Diploma in Counselling and Psychotherapy at The Academy S.P.A.C.E..
-Since 2018, I have been on placement as an associate trainee with Taylored Psychology Ltd offering low cost counselling under supervision from S.P.A.C.E. and with management and additional supervision from Dr Emma Taylor.
+I am in my final year studying for a Diploma in Counselling and Psychotherapy at The Academy S.P.A.C.E..
+Since 2018 I have been on placement as an associate trainee with Taylored Psychology Ltd offering lower cost counselling under supervision from S.P.A.C.E. and with management and additional supervision from Dr Emma Taylor.
 Since 2019 I have also been on placement at Cruse delivering bereavement support, having completed their specialist bereavement training.

 I offer integrative counselling based on person-centred values.
 I am empathic, caring and passionate about enabling people to make wise choices and positive changes, whatever that means for them.
 I have a wealth of experience of working with, listening to and helping people from many walks of life.